EmersonElectricCo/fsf/docs/MODULES.md

 Once you've achieved success getting the desired output in the form of a returned dictionary, you can plug the module in to the framework by following the above instructions, and attempt to run the `fsf-client.py` script against the configured server.
 Your returned output should be a JSON object including your modules returned data.

 Areas to troubleshoot for difficulties running at this level on the server side are the `dbg.log` file and the `daemon.log` file.
-On the client side, if the not-interactive flag is set, difficulties are logged to the client.
-All are written to the configured log path.

 Automated File Extraction
 ------------